FlyMandi/FlyMandi/00 - Hardware/Desktops.md

 #### Fans

 You can find at least two PWM 4-Pin headers on a normal motherboard, one for the CPU heatsink (aka cooler) fan, and the other for the case fan(s).
 On a not-bottom-of-the-barrell motherboard, you'll find one or two for CPU and three or more case fan headers.
 They're usually labelled with CPU_FAN and CHA_FAN.

+PWM stands for Pulse Width Modulation and with it, you can modulate a basic current in order to represent an analog signal that varies in strength.
+For this, the power flowing through the pin will be shut on and off, since it can either do 12V or no volts.
+Then, the average singal time on within a certain timeframe is used to determine the fan speed.
+For example, a 100% time on signal indicates the fan to operate at max speed, and a 50% time on signal indicates 50% fan speed.

+The pins on a standard PWM connector are the following:
+1. Ground
+2. VCC (Power, usually +12V)
+3. Sense/Tachometer
+4. Control Input/PWM Signal

 Sometimes You'll see CPU_OPT or a W_PUMP for a PWM pump, or CHA_FAN instead of SYS_FAN.
 There are no differences between these PWM connections, other than where they're situated, usually laid out for a semblance of cable management within the case.

+Two- and Three-pin fans do not utilize a PWM signal to determine their speed, but rather sense the voltage that's being provided through the pins in order to regulate their fan speed.
+This is why, if you connect a 3-pin fan to a 4-pin header, which you can do, they will always run at 100%, because the voltage running through the power pin on a PWM signal is constant.

 #### RGB